ethereum/portal-network-specs/state-network.md

 - A: Trie nodes
     - Individual leaf and intermediate trie nodes.
     - Gossiped with a proof against a recent state root
-    - Stored without a proof not anchored to a specific state root
+    - Optionally stored without a proof not anchored to a specific state root
 - B: Leaf proofs
     - Contiguous sections of leaf data
     - Gossiped and stored with a proof against a specific state root